Cherry Blossoms in Osaka: When & Where to See Sakura in 2021

 Expo 70 Commemorative Park

 Expo 70 Commemorative Park was the site of the World Exhibition in Osaka in 1980.
-After the exhibition, it became a park and is now home to over 5,000 trees.
+After the exhibition, the area became a park and is now home to over 5,000 trees.
 The trees are carefully arranged along wide paved paths and various garden areas.
 The park covers over 260,000 square meters and includes a collection of national gardens from around the world.

 Expo 70 Commemorative Park